tgstation/common_core/Governments and Organisations/Corporations/Nanotrasen/Divisions of Nanotrasen.md

 # NTDC (Nanotrasen-Deforest Corporation)
 > ***MAKING HEALTHIER LIVES***
 Headquarters: Ishtar, Astarte, Alpha Centauri
 NTDC is Nanotrasen's medical subdivision, formed after the company's acquisition of the Deforest Medical Corporation.
 This division is tasked with medical research, health insurance, production of medical goods, and operation of hospitals, clinics, and deathcare facilities across human space.
 Despite consistent profits, the division has fallen on hard times in recent years due to the Prosperity cloning scandal damaging public trust, and this has resulted in a reduction of funding from corporate.
 Perhaps unsurprisingly, this hasn't exactly made NTDC's higher-ups happy, and their approach to both external and internal politics has become increasingly ruthless, with Director Claire Duchamp being desperate to reclaim the division's lost glory by any means necessary.
+A relative newcomer to NTDC, Claire Duchamp started her life on the corporate ladder at Corporate's finance division after a decade in investment banking.
+This experience landed her the directorship despite her lack of ties to NTDC, with corporate giving her a broad mandate to balance the flagging company's books.

-Claire Duchamp is a relative newcomer to NTDC, having started out on the corporate ladder in Nanotrasen's finance division.
-This financial experience was what landed her the Directorship, as she was selected by corporate to balance the books.
+Originally headquartered at the Asian Regional HQ in Busan, NTDC made the bold decision of transferring their head offices to the Alpha Centauri system as Ishtar became a financial hub for the core systems.
+Nowadays, they say that Ishtar's Scientific Quarter is practically owned by NTDC.

-## NTHW Subdivisions
+## NTDC Subdivisions

 # NTCG (Nanotrasen Consumer Goods)
 > ***INNOVATIONS FOR A BETTER TOMORROW***
 Headquarters: NT Asian Regional Headquarters, Busan, Korea NTCG is responsible for most of Nanotrasen's publically-sold products; under their broad heading is included consumer electronics, automotive, aerospace, as well as dozens of smaller companies with their own branding under the NT umbrella.
 As might be expected of the division that produces everything from alarm clocks to spaceships, coffeemakers to industrial drills, or games consoles to handguns, they exercise a great deal of power within NT's internal politics game and generate a lot of revenue for the corporation.